Retirement Income Coordination Framework™

 Optimizing in isolation can disrupt the broader system.

-Portfolio Alignment - How investments support income needs and risk tolerance.
+Positions the portfolio to support income needs and risk tolerance.

-These elements operate as a system — not separate strategies.
+These elements operate as a system—not separate strategies.

 Oversight Over Time